 MARGINALISING the MAINSTREAM

 Standard issue monitoring surveys ask ‘beneficiaries’, but rarely the ‘altruists’, to complete tick-box after tick-box along lines of ethnicity, religion, sexuality, gender, reassignment, disability, age, housing tenure, living arrangements and more.
-Yet there are no questions on class or the size of people’s families or where grew up or spend most of their lives.
+Yet there are no questions on class or the size of people’s families or where grew up or spend most of their lives; no questions on digital connection or association with local groups.

 Meanwhile, received wisdom amongst evaluators is that questions such as “Do you often feel rejected?” should be front and centre in assessing organisations’ impact.
 If people weren’t feeling isolated or misunderstood before, they certainly are by the time they answer.

 The intention to ensure everyone is seen is a valuable one and charities, of course, have to be accountable.
-But the fetishisation of data in our community work, and the bluntness and saturation of sampling by so many agencies, means that some organisations are forced to deviate from community priorities and that people can feel visible only as datasets, stripped of their true identity and relationships and themselves marginalised.
+But the fetishisation of data in community work, and the bluntness and saturation of sampling by so many agencies, means that some organisations are forced to deviate from their community-building priorities in order to tick boxes to get funding, and that people can feel visible only as an anonymous part of a dataset — stripped of their true identity and their relationships to people and places, and therefore themselves marginalised.

-It’s a top-down, one size fits no-one approach that makes so many feel ill-defined and under-acknowledged by power — and it’s common across health, social care, council, and welfare culture.
+It’s a top-down, one-size-fits-no-one approach that makes so many feel under-acknowledged by power — and it’s common across health, social care, council, and welfare culture.
 It’s no wonder that since the US election, in which polling and sampling once again failed to explain how or why people behave as they do, long discredited data infatuation has come under such renewed criticism.

 So in the face of these multiple, associated crises of connection and relatability — in our politics and media, in business, charity and culture, between classes and those with such different backgrounds — how can we begin to fix our divisions and bring people together again?